randyting/TipMe/README.md

 Notes:

 App only works in portrait mode.
+It's storyboard is laid out only for iPhone 5.
+Other devices may have some alignment/visibility problems.

 Walkthrough of all user stories: